-a. all Athletes and Athlete Support Personnel who are members of ICF, National Federation, or associated member (including any clubs, teams, associations or leagues);

-b. all Athletes and Athlete Support Personnel participating in such capacity in Events, Competitions and other activities organised, convened, authorised or recognised by ICF, or any National Federation, or associated member (including any clubs, teams, associations or leagues), wherever held;

-c. any other Athlete or Athlete Support Personnel or other Person who, by virtue of an accreditation, a licence or other contractual arrangement, or otherwise, is subject to the jurisdiction of ICF, or of any National Federation, or associated member (including any clubs, teams, associations or leagues), for purposes of antidoping;
+- a. all Athletes and Athlete Support Personnel who are members of ICF, National Federation, or associated member (including any clubs, teams, associations or leagues); - Athletes and Athlete Support Personnel b. participating in such capacity in Events, Competitions and other activities organised, convened, authorised or recognised by ICF, or any National Federation, member (including clubs. associated any associations or leagues), wherever held; - c. any other Athlete or Athlete Support Personnel or other Person who, by virtue of an accreditation, a licence or other contractual arrangement, or otherwise, is subject to the jurisdiction of ICF, or of any National Federation, or associated member (including any clubs, teams, associations or leagues), for purposes of antidoping;